Straphangers, your days of being off the grid underground continue to fade away.

 "We had to stop construction efforts pre-storm to allow for prep by the MTA, and we couldn't resume until we were granted access back down" about two weeks after the storm, said Bill Bayne, CEO of Transit Wireless, which is installing the wireless system.

-This group of stations comprises Transit Wireless' phase one, the first of seven such rollouts that are expected to be finished by 2016.
+The 30 midtown and UWS stations comprise Transit Wireless' phase one, the first of seven such rollouts that are expected to be finished by 2016.

-The next wave, which should be finished by December 2013 and includes 40 stations, will continue to add service in midtown and midtown east, and expand into Queens, hitting the Main Street Station in Flushing as well as a handful of stations along the 7, E, F, M and R lines.
+The next wave, which should be finished by December 2013 and includes 40 stations, will continue to add service in midtown.
+It will also expand into Queens, hitting the Main Street Station in Flushing as well as a handful of stations along the 7, E, F, M and R lines.